cculma/GS_theory/README.md

 # temp
-this is the temp repo
+this is the temp repositiory to implement genomic selection